cursi36/Kalibrot/README.md

 Algorithm for Robot Kinematic Calibration

 - Kalibrot is an optimization algorithm for solving the problem of finding the optimal DH parametres for correct robot kinematc calibration.
-- The algorithm uses derivatives of the Cartesian position and orientation (computed through quaternions) which are retrieved analytically, thus sppeding up the computations.
+- The algorithm uses derivatives of the Cartesian position and orientation (computed through quaternions) which are retrieved analytically, thus speeding up the computations.
 - Two different methods can be used:
     1) traditional **pseudoinverse**
     2) **constarined quadratic programming** problem (solved using quadprog from matlab).